KokilaHansaniW/random-it-scenario-generator/README.md

 ### Features
 - Filters scenarios based on query parameters
 - Returns a random challenge, incident, and troubleshooting step
-- Built using Node.js, Express, and tested using Jest (TDD approach)
+- Built using Javascript, and tested using TDD approach

 ## Getting Started